-3.1.2 Prompt closure action
+2. Prompt closure action

 A basic function of prompt closure action is to prevent creditors from incurring losses by suspending bank operations before a bank becomes insolvent.
-A decision on when to suspend operations, including gradual suspension, depends on the results of monitoring by the authority which runs the prompt closure action scheme.
+A decision on when to suspend operations, including gradual suspension, depends on the results of monitoring by the authority that runs the prompt closure action scheme.